 For a closer at how they steered their social media journey, view the video here.

 MDG Advertising is a full-service advertising agency and one of Florida’s top creative ad agencies.
 With offices in Boca Raton, FL and New York, NY, MDG’s core capabilities include branding, logo design, digital marketing, print advertising, mobile marketing, email marketing, media planning and buying, TV and radio, outdoor, newspaper, video marketing, Web design and development, content marketing, social media marketing, and SEO.
-To stay on top of the latest trends in marketing and advertising, contact MDG Advertising today at 561-338-7797.
+To stay on top of the latest trends in marketing and advertising, contact MDG Advertising.
 To learn more about how social media is being used to fuel social good, see “Facebook Status Dramatically Increases Organ Donor Registrations.”